Analyzing your theme...

 Shirayuri Winery "Katsunuma Koshu 2021"

-The raw grapes are exclusively Koshu grapes from Katsunuma Town and are produced using the sur lie method.
+The grapes used are exclusively Koshu grapes from Katsunuma Town, and the wine is made using the sur lie method.

-The "Katsunuma Koshu" series is highly rated every vintage and has won numerous awards at many wine competitions.
+The "Katsunuma Koshu" series is highly rated every vintage and has won numerous awards at various wine competitions.

 The recommended "Katsunuma Koshu 2021" has attracted attention as one of Japan's top Koshu wines recognized worldwide, having won the Platinum Award at the globally renowned Decanter World Wine Awards (DWWA).

-It has a refreshing citrus aroma, complex fruit flavors, and a mineral sensation, representing a sophisticated world-class quality.
+It offers a refreshing citrus aroma, complex fruit flavors, and a mineral sensation, delivering a sophisticated world-class quality.

-And since it is a wine that combines the softness, beauty, and suppleness characteristic of Koshu, it is also a food-friendly wine that does not interfere with the dishes.
+And because it combines the softness, beauty, and suppleness characteristic of Koshu, it is a food-friendly wine that does not overpower dishes.

-This is a wine that pairs easily with Japanese cuisine that might seem difficult to match with wine at first glance, such as nigiri sushi and Japanese-style salads, and also complements delicate fried foods like tempura.
+This wine pairs effortlessly with Japanese dishes that might seem challenging to match with wine at first glance, such as nigiri sushi and Japanese-style salads, and also complements delicate fried foods like tempura.

-We recommend a style of eating nigiri sushi, salt, and tempura with citrus-squeezed salt.
+We recommend enjoying nigiri sushi, salt, and tempura with a style of squeezing citrus over salt.

-If you want to know the essence of Koshu, why not try "Katsunuma Koshu 2021"?
+If you want to understand the essence of Koshu, why not pick up a bottle of "Katsunuma Koshu 2021"?

 Shirayuri Winery "Katsunuma Koshu 2021"